-- 1) FOCI's winter cruise is tied directly to the ice coverage in the Bering Sea. - 2) The mooring recoveries and deployments are timed to coincide with the sea-ice advance in the Bering Sea in February.
-Moorings must be replaced before ice covers the area. - 3) It's necessary to have sub-surface moorings in place on the shelf to catch the start of the plankton bloom as the ice retreats. - 4) Due to a high degree of fouling to biophysical instruments in this area, moorings must be replaced every 4-5 months. - 5) In sixteen years of fieldwork, FOCI has never failed to meet a primary cruise mission due to weather.
+- 1. FOCI's spring cruise is tied directly to the North Pacific and Bering Sea spring phytoplankton bloom, corresponding fish spawn, and increased avian and marine mammal activity, including pupping. - 2.
+The mooring recoveries and deployments are timed to coincide with the Bering Sea sea ice retreat in April and increased storminess in late-September, which represents the outer working limits for mooring operations in this region. - 3.
+Biophysical moorings must be turned around at least twice a year to insure quality data. - 4.
+In sixteen years of fieldwork, FOCI has never failed to meet a primary cruise mission due to weather.
 FOCI's cruise successes are due in large part to a combination of large ship capabilities and flexibility in the order of cruise objectives.
-In addition, examining processes during stormy conditions is critical to understanding the ecosystem. - 6) Surveys are tied to spawning of commercially important fish.
+In addition, examining processes during stormy conditions is critical to understanding the ecosystem.